Battles of Rzhev: Role of Zhukov in Operation Mars

+Antony Beevor also disagreed with Glantz's comment.
+According to Beevor, at that time Zhukov had to concentrate on Operation Uranus at Stalingrad, so he had little time to care about what was happening at Rzhev, which is questionable considering that Operation Uranus was planned by Andrei Yeremenko and Andrei Vasilevsky, and Zhukov played little to no part in it.

 The Russian authors Vladimir Chernov and Galina Green also disagreed with Glantz.
-They asserted that from 26 August 1942 Zhukov did not command the Western Front, and that from 29 August he had his hand busy with the serious matters at Stalingrad.
+They asserted that from 26 August 1942 Zhukov did not command the Western Front, and that from 29 August he was preoccupied with serious matters at Stalingrad.
 It has been asserted that Stalin was actually the commander in charge of all the fronts at the Rzhev salient.
-Zhukov took part in the commanding at Rzhev only during its later periods as a "firefighter" who was solving the serious problems of the battlefield at that moment.
-Therefore, Beevor asserted the comments of Glantz about Zhukov's responsibility were not correct.
+Zhukov took part in the command at Rzhev only during its later periods as a "firefighter" who was solving the serious problems of the battlefield at that moment.
+Therefore, Beevor asserted that Glantz's comments about Zhukov's responsibility were incorrect.

 Memorials

-"City of Military Glory"
+City of Military Glory

-Rzhev was conferred the status of "City of Military Glory" by the President of the Russian Federation Vladimir Putin on October 8, 2007, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".
+Rzhev was conferred the status of "City of Military Glory" by the President of Russia Vladimir Putin on 8 October 2007, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".
 This act also caused heated debate and controversy.
-Many people believed that Rzhev should not be a "City of Military Glory" since it was the Germans who were "defenders of the city" against multiple and unsuccessful Soviet attacks.
+Many people believed that Rzhev should not be a "City of Military Glory" since it was the Germans who were "defenders of the city" against numerous and unsuccessful Soviet attacks.
 However, according to the law, being occupied does not prevent a city from receiving this honorary title.
 As long as its citizens, military personnel and government officers paid a large contribution for the Great Patriotic War and expressed great heroism, bravery and patriotism in these contributions, that is enough.
-Furthermore, the fierce and heroic resistance of Soviet citizens at Rzhev did not only occur during the 1942–1943 period, but also during the defence of Moscow in 1941.
+Furthermore, the fierce and heroic resistance of Soviet citizens at Rzhev not only occurred during the 1942–1943 period, but also during the defence of Moscow in 1941.
 According to all these facts, Rzhev, Vyazma and many other cities have enough conditions to have the title "City of Military Glory," whether they were occupied or not.

 Statue and memorial

 The Rzhev Memorial to the Soviet Soldier was unveiled by the presidents of Russia and Belarus on 30 June 2020.
-The statute was designed by sculptor Andrei Korobtsov and architect Konstantin Fomin and is a 25 metres high on a 10-metre mount, surrounded by a war memorial.
+The statue was designed by sculptor Andrei Korobtsov and architect Konstantin Fomin and is 25 metres high on a 10-metre mount, surrounded by a war memorial.